-HKFRS Hong Kong Financial Reporting Standards, which include all applicable individual Hong Kong Financial Reporting Standards, Hong Kong Accounting Standard (HKAS) and interpretations issued by the Hong Kong Institute of Certified Public Accountants (HKICPA) Hong Kong the Hong Kong Special Administrative Region of the People's Republic of China Hong Kong Stock Exchange (please refer to the definition of 'Stock Exchange') KEP Kinsevere Expansion Project Khoemac a u Joint Venture Group MMG Africa Resources Company Limited and its subsidiaries Las Bambas Joint Venture Group MMG South America Management Company Limited (also referred to as MMG SAM), and its subsidiaries Listing Rules the Rules Governing the Listing of Securities on the Stock Exchange LME London Metal Exchange Minmetals HK China Minmetals H.K.
-(Holdings) Limited, a wholly-owned subsidiary of CMC MLB Minera Las Bambas S.A., a non wholly-owned subsidiary of MMG and the owner of the Las Bambas mine MMG or MMG Limited has the same meaning as the Company MMG Finance MMG Finance, a wholly-owned subsidiary of the Company MMG SA MMG South America Company Limited, a wholly-owned subsidiary of the Company MMG SAM MMG South America Management Company Limited, a non wholly-owned subsidiary of the Company Model Code Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix C3 of the Listing Rules Performance Awards the performance awards granted by the Company to eligible participants pursuant to the Long-Term Incentive Equity Plans PRC the People's Republic of China excluding, for the purpose of this document only, Hong Kong, the Macao Special Administrative Region of the People's Republic of China and Taiwan, unless the context requires otherwise Rights Issue On 4 June 2024, the Company announced a rights issue on the basis of 2 rights shares for every 5 existing shares held by Shareholders.
-The results of the rights issue were confirmed on 12 July 2024 and 3,465,432,486 rights shares were allotted and issued on 15 July 2024, details of the Rights Issue are set out in the prospectus of the Company dated 4 June 2024 SFO the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) Share(s) fully paid ordinary share(s) of the Company Shareholder(s) the shareholder(s) of the Company Stock Exchange The Stock Exchange of Hong Kong Limited Top Create Top Create Resources Limited, a wholly-owned subsidiary of CMN US\$ United States dollar, the lawful currency of the United States of America VAT value added tax
+KEP Kinsevere Expansion Project Khoemac a u Joint Venture Group MMG Africa Resources Company Limited and its subsidiaries Las Bambas Joint Venture Group MMG South America Management Company Limited (also referred to as MMG SAM), and its subsidiaries Listing Rules the Rules Governing the Listing of Securities on the Stock Exchange LME London Metal Exchange Minmetals HK China Minmetals H.K.
+(Holdings) Limited, an indirectly owned subsidiary of CMC MLB Minera Las Bambas S.A., a non wholly-owned subsidiary of MMG and the owner of the Las Bambas mine MMG or MMG Limited has the same meaning as the Company MMG Finance or MMF MMG Finance Limited, a wholly-owned subsidiary of the Company MMG SA MMG South America Company Limited, a wholly-owned subsidiary of the Company MMG SAM MMG South America Management Company Limited, a non wholly-owned subsidiary of the Company Model Code Model Code for Securities Transactions by Directors of Listed Issuers as set out in Appendix C3 of the Listing Rules Performance Awards the performance awards granted by the Company to eligible participants pursuant to the Long Term Incentive Equity Plans PRC the People's Republic of China excluding, for the purpose of this document only, Hong Kong, the Macao Special Administrative Region of the People's Republic of China and Taiwan, unless the context requires otherwise Rights Issue On 4 June 2024, the Company announced a rights issue on the basis of 2 rights shares for every 5 existing shares held by Shareholders.
+The results of the Rights Issue were confirmed on 12 July 2024 and 3,465,432,486 rights shares were allotted and issued on 15 July 2024, details of the Rights Issue are set out in the prospectus of the Company dated 4 June 2024 SFO the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) Share(s) fully paid ordinary share(s) of the Company Shareholder(s) the shareholder(s) of the Company Stock Exchange The Stock Exchange of Hong Kong Limited SUNAT National Superintendence of Tax Administration of Peru Top Create Top Create Resources Limited, a wholly-owned subsidiary of CMN US\$ United States dollar, the lawful currency of the United States of America VAT value added tax